Still losing hours to manual dialing and voicemail landmines? Outbound dialers can fix that.

 1. Improves contact rates

-Outbound dialers reduce the idle time agents experience between calls.
+An outbound dialer reduces the idle time agents experience between calls.

 The system automatically dials the next number as soon as an agent is available, minimizing downtime and keeping agents engaged in active calls.
-That way, they can speak with more people — boosting agent performance
+That way, they can speak with more people — boosting agent performance.

 Most outbound dialers have a filtering feature for weeding out unproductive calls, such as busy signals, no-answers, disconnected numbers, and answering machines.
 This means agents spend more time speaking with actual contacts rather than dealing with these interruptions.